Homotopy Theoretic and Categorical Models of Neural Information Networks: Neural information networks and resources

 \subsection{Networks with informational and metabolic constraints}

 We consider here a kind of neuronal architecture consisting of populations of neurons exchanging information via synaptic connections and action potentials, subject to a tension of two different kinds of constraints: metabolic efficiency and coding efficiency for information transmission.
 As discussed in \S 4 of \cite{Sto18}, metabolic efficiency and information rate are inversely related.
-The problem of optimizing both simultaneously is reminiscent of another similar problem of coding theory: the problem of simultaneous optimization, in the theory of error correcting codes, between efficient encoding (code rate) and efficient decoding (relative minimum distance).
+The problem of optimizing both simultaneously is reminiscent of another similar problem of coding theory: the problem of simultaneous optimization, in the theory of error-correcting codes, between efficient encoding (code rate) and efficient decoding (relative minimum distance).
+For a discussion of error-correcting codes in the context of neural networks, see \cite{Man18}.
 In order to model the optimization of resources as well as of information transmission, we rely on a categorical framework for a general mathematical theory of resources, developed in \cite{CoFrSp16} and \cite{Fr17}, and on a categorical formulation of information loss \cite{BaFrLei11}, \cite{BaFr14}, \cite{Mar19}.
 Before discussing the relevant categorical framework, we give a very quick overview of the main aspects of the neural information setting, for which we refer the readers to \cite{Sto18} for a more detailed presentation.